Hanneseh/baseball_project/docs/dashboard.md

-# Welcome the Dashboard Docs
+# Welcome to the Dashboard Docs

 Content will follow soon